José Eisenberg

-José Eisenberg is an Italian entrepreneur.
+José Eisenberg (born 20 August 1945) is an Italian entrepreneur and founder of Eisenberg Data Systems.

 Early life and education

-Born August 20, 1945 in post-war Bucarest, José Eisenberg comes from a long line of textile manufacturers.
+Born August 20, 1945, in post-war Bucarest, José Eisenberg comes from a long line of textile manufacturers.
 He is the only son of Sally and Marcel Eisenberg.

 He spent his childhood in Romania during the communist post-war era.
-His family's home, businesses and possessions were confiscated by the new political regime.
+His family's homes, businesses, and possessions were confiscated by the new political regime.

-At age 13, he left school and held several jobs: newspaper deliveryman, poster maker, handyman in workshops which still employed Renaissance art-making techniques.
+At age 13, he left school and held several jobs: newspaper deliveryman, poster maker, and handyman in workshops which still employed Renaissance art-making techniques.

 Entrepreneurship

 At age 21, José Eisenberg established his own fashion design studio and factory in Florence, Italy.
 He designed his own creations and produced collections for known fashion names.
 He is a pioneer of the democratisation of fashion in Europe.
 In 1972, Italy awarded him honorary citizenship for his immense contribution to the industrialisation of the Basilicata region.

 Without abandoning his fashion design roots, José Eisenberg embarked on his second entrepreneurial project in 1974, investing time, energy and resources into artificial intelligence research, still in its infancy at the time.
 He founded JE Contrex in Boston, recruiting graduates from the Massachusetts Institute of Technology.
-Though JE Contrex was able to successfully develop a functioning artificial eye, work had to be abandoned due to the slow processing speed of the era’s computers.
+Though JE Contrex was able to successfully develop a functioning artificial eye, work had to be abandoned due to the slow processing speed of the era's computers.

 In 1976, he launched a second technology company, Eisenberg Data Systems (E.D.S.).
 E.D.S developed and marketed computers, including one with a detachable keyboard.